What is PET Plastic | The Ultimate Guide

 PET or polyethylene terephthalate has many consequential properties.
 Let’s talk about them.

-Chemical Resistance: PET has a significant amount of resistance toward the water, food, and natural cause like bacteria, fungi, etc. That makes it compatible with food packaging applications.
+Chemical Resistance: PET has a significant amount of resistance toward water, food, and natural causes like bacteria, fungi, etc. That makes it compatible with food packaging applications.

 Transmittance: It is naturally transparent.
 However, it doesn’t look exciting compared to other highly transparent polymers like Polycarbonate and Acrylic.
-If high transparency is required, these polymers should be used instead of PET.
+These polymers should be used instead of PET if high transparency is required.

-Shatterproof: PET plastic is solid and strong.
-PET density is 1.38 g/cm³ and It is virtually shatterproof and thus used as an alternative to glass.
+Shatterproof: PET plastic is solid and robust.
+PET density is 1.38 g/cm³, and It is virtually shatterproof and thus used as an alternative to glass.

-Polyethylene terephthalate is originally a thermoplastic, and it is decided by the way it reacts to heat.
+Polyethylene terephthalate is originally a thermoplastic, and it is decided by how it reacts to heat.
 However, there are many variants of polyesters that are considered thermosets.

-The major difference between thermoplastics and thermosets can be attributed to how they react to heat.
+The significant difference between thermoplastics and thermosets can be attributed to how they react to heat.
 Thermoplastic melts at its melting point ( 260°C for polyester ).

-The major benefit of any thermoplastics when it needs to be processed in injection molding is that when it melts, the liquid form can be cooled and reheated without large degradation.
+When it needs to be processed in injection molding, the primary benefit of any thermoplastics is that when it melts, the liquid form can be cooled and reheated without large degradation.

 On the contrary, thermosets can only be burned once as the first heating changes their chemical nature that cannot be reversed.